adimian/swagger-conformance/readme.md

 where the URL should resolve to your swagger schema, or it can be a path to the file on disk.

+### Extra headers

+You can send extra headers to your API, for example to set your application in dry-run mode (thus avoiding swaggercheck to run DELETE requests on your live application).
+This can be done through the `--extra-header` argument:

+    $ swaggercheck http://example.com/api/schema.json --extra-header foo:bar --extra-header 'X-Persistence-Mode:dry-run'

 ### Configuration